normnXT/note-keeper/README.md

 The client is deployed on Netlify at `https://notekeeper.xyz/` or `https://www.notekeeper.xyz/`, and the server is deployed on Heroku at `https://api.notekeeper.xyz/`.
 SSL certificates are handled by Heroku's Automated Certificate Management (ACM) service.
 The database is hosted on MongoDB Atlas in production and is managed in MongoDBCompass.
 The database uses a Docker image/volume in development for persistent isolated data.

-## Significant roadblocks during development and their solutions

-Express session not persisting after successful login in production only

-Creating a responsive multi-row grid of cards (??)

-Issues with z-index and styling in the TinyMCE editor and using it in a modal

-Dockerizing the application (??)